 - Twincest: According to Word of God, "Here’s my standard reply: 'Akbar and Jeff are either brothers or lovers — or both.
 Whatever offends you most, that’s what they are.'...
 Yeah, of course they’re gay!".
-It's never made clear if they're related, though they have identical appearance.
+It's never made clear if they're related, though they have an identical appearance.

 - Underground Comics: Early on.
 It's since become more mainstream, but still isn't as well known as Groening's other creations.
 Also, unlike Zippy the Pinhead, Life In Hell was only syndicated to alternative weeklies and a small number of mainstream papers, and didn't appear as often.
 Parodied in one comic where Groening meets his self-proclaimed biggest fan, who knows all his works except Life in Hell.